KarloFunke/spanpaper/README.md

 It calculates your real-world monitor layout, slices the image accordingly, and combines it into one wallpaper that fits perfectly across all screens.

+## Online Version

+You can now use spanpaper directly in your browser without downloading anything!
+Visit **[karl-funke.com/spanpaper](https://karl-funke.com/spanpaper)** to create perfectly spanning wallpapers through the web interface.

 ## Requirements

 - Linux system with a desktop environment that supports "spanned" wallpapers (e.g., GNOME, KDE)